lka/RfidToFb/README.md

 ## Usage

 use RFID-Reader or Barcode-Scanner as USB-Keyboard emulation read RFID-Chip or Barcode after eol the program sends the entered string to the database use a trigger in the database to give it intelligence and handle the data

 ## Running the build

-> npm pack
+not necessary

 ## Test

 use Keyboard
   enter string, end with "Enter" look at database, whether string and timestamp was entered in table

 ## License